 The tuber can be used in a variety of cuisines boiled, baked, fried, or sometimes roasted.

 Japanese yam or yamaimo is eaten raw in salads or grated to get a gel-like milk, which is then added to noodles.

-It also used like sweet potatoes in the preparation of cake, casseroles, breads, etc.
+It also used much like sweet potatoes in the preparation of cake, casseroles, bread, etc.

-Yam tubers used various traditional medicines in China, Korea and Japan.
-Its mucilaginous tuber milk contains allantoin, a cell-proliferate that speeds-up the healing process when applied on ulcers, boils, and abscesses.
+Yam tubers used various traditional medicines in China, Korea, and Japan.
+Its mucilaginous tuber milk contains allantoin, a cell-proliferate that speeds up the healing process when applied to ulcers, boils, and abscesses.
 Its decoction also used to stimulate appetite and to relieve bronchial irritation, cough, etc. (Medical disclaimer).

-Yams of African species must be cooked before safely eaten, because various natural toxin substances such as dioscorine can cause illness if consumed raw.(Medical disclaimer).
+Yams of African species must be cooked before safely eaten because various natural toxic substances such as dioscorine can cause illness if consumed raw.(Medical disclaimer).

 ≺≺ Read Sweet potatoes nutrition facts and health benefits.